 Spanning the picturesque Nepean Gorge, the Maldon Suspension Bridge is one of only a few true suspension bridges in New South Wales.
 It was built in 1903 to replace Harvey’s Crossing; a stone causeway situated a couple of hundred metres upstream.

-The Maldon Suspension Bridge is closed to the public but can be viewed from a distance on Maldon Bridge Road only 10 minutes from Picton
+The Maldon Suspension Bridge is closed to the public but can be viewed from a distance on Maldon Bridge Road located only 10 minutes by car from Picton.